-(a) has securities listed on The Toronto Stock Exchange Inc. (TSX) and is classified by the TSX as an exempt issuer; or

-(b) has a market capitalization of at least \$100 million.
+- (a) has securities listed on The Toronto Stock Exchange Inc. (TSX) and is classified by the TSX as an exempt issuer; - (a.i) has securities listed on Aequitas NEO Exchange Inc. and is a Closed End Fund, Exchange Traded Fund or Exchange Traded Product (as defined in the Aequitas NEO Exchange Inc. Listing Manual as amended from time to time); or - (b) has a market capitalization of at least \$100 million.
 (In calculating market capitalization, multiply the total number of the securities of the same class as the securities offered in the IPO, which are outstanding on completion of the IPO, by the IPO price.)